blazium-engine/blazium-docs/tutorials/ui/gui_using_fonts.rst

 for mobile/web projects that strive to keep distribution size as low as possible.

-To allow bold and italic fonts to be displayed without having to ship additional fonts (or use a variable font that is larger in size), Godot supports *faux* bold and italic.
+To allow bold and italic fonts to be displayed without having to ship additional fonts (or use a variable font that is larger in size), Blazium supports *faux* bold and italic.

 .. figure:: img/using_fonts_faux_bold_italic_vs_real_bold_italic.webp